groggy7/house-marketplace/README.md

 # StayBook - House Marketplace

 StayBook is a modern web application for listing and finding properties for sale or rent.
-Built with React and Firebase, it provides a seamless experience for users to browse, list, and manage properties.
+Built with React in frontend Go in backend, it provides a seamless experience for users to browse, list, and manage properties.

 ![image](https://github.com/user-attachments/assets/1766cc4c-745d-437f-9e1b-85cf36181dbc)